 This is another easy metric to capture that can account for revenues from user-paid content or sponsors and advertisers, and one that you can improve with rich content in your email newsletters, compelling sales copy for promotional emails, and well-thought-out offers.

-Bottom line: If you keep building your visibility, focusing on that email capture rate, and improving your orders per thousand emails, your sales and revenues will blossom.
+Bottom line: If you keep building your visibility, focusing on that email capture rate, and improving your orders per thousand emails, your sales and revenues will grow.

 Once you’ve developed a strategic email marketing system, membership marketing becomes a lot easier.
 All you need is the content to sell, and that part isn’t hard magic either.